-7 "Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
-8 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
-9 Or which one of you, if his son asks him for bread, will give him a stone?
-10 Or if he asks for a fish, will give him a serpent?
-11 If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!
-12 "So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.
+7 "Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
+8 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.
+9 "Which of you, if his son asks for bread, will give him a stone?
+10 Or if he asks for a fish, will give him a snake?
+11 If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!
+12 So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.

-7:7 ask...seek...knock - The disciples have heard from Jesus that He expects them to be lights of the world (5:14) and to show compassion, humility, purity, and love.
+7:7 ASK...SEEK...KNOCK - The disciples have heard from Jesus that He expects them to be lights of the world (5:14) and to show compassion, humility, purity, and love.
 For aid in doing such good things, He exhorted them to pray fervently for the Father's blessing.
 (TLSB)